-2.4.2 Waste Sorting
+2.4.1 Waste Sorting

 Waste sorting will be done before loading into the tracks.
-Minor sorting bay will therefore, be provided fitted with appropriate quantification facilities, documentation and holding zones.
+Minor sorting bay will therefore, be provided in the holding area fitted with appropriate quantification facilities, documentation and holding zones.
 Necessary safety and environmental protection provisions will be provided.